thelounge/thelounge/README.md

 - Run `yarn test` to execute linters and test suite
 - Run `yarn build` if you change or add anything in `client/js` or `client/views`
 - `yarn dev` can be used to start The Lounge with hot module reloading
+- `yarn start-irc` can be used to start an IRC server for local testing on `localhost:6667` (without TLS)